 I'm not sure why this scent gets so many negative reviews, as I quite enjoyed sampling it (in the form of shower gel and body lotion).
 OK, it's not a masterpiece, not at all complex.
 Perhaps some are turned off by the leather note (albeit very light), or perhaps this is out-done by many other spicy mandarin orange scents which are more popular (Coco Mlle, Prada, and Cacharel's new Liberte have orange with spicy patchouli, and Theorema is an orange spice scent that's much-loved on the Fragrance Board).
 But it's well-rounded, warm, neither too sweet nor too spicy, and very tasteful (a fine "office scent," as has been said, is that the "kiss of death" for some scents?).
 The fragrance lasts all day and then some, and smells expensive.
 The shower gel shows off the mandarin note most (sweetened and deepened by blackcurrant), and in the body lotion I could smell all the listed notes as the scent evolved over the course of the day.
 The jasmine did have just a hint of indoles (the barnyard smell), which I have learned to like, and while I don't know what mahogany smells like exactly, there's a nice, subtle wood note.
 I'd repurchase (at a discount).
 Worth trying if you want an easy-to-wear oriental scent.

-A female coworker breezed by me on Monday morning and all of a sudden, the most delicious scent came wafting towards me - spicy, woody with just a hint of floral and vanilla - I chased after her into the coffee room to find out the name of the scent, she told me & informed me she had picked it up over the weekend at Marshall's for $9.99 - I ran over there after work and picked one up for myself, and haven't stopped spritzing since!!
+I cannot believe I had never smelled this one until this past week!!A female coworker breezed by me on Monday morning and all of a sudden, the most delicious scent came wafting towards me - spicy, woody with just a hint of floral and vanilla - I chased after her into the coffee room to find out the name of the scent, she told me & informed me she had picked it up over the weekend at Marshall's for $9.99 - I ran over there after work and picked one up for myself, and haven't stopped spritzing since!!
 I absolutely love it - I find it very sexy modern urban chic and I find the negative reviews here for it quite puzzling - oh well, to each his (or her!) own!

 Mandarin with spices.
 Reminds me a whole lot of Hanae Morai.
 Some citrus, gentle spices a faint clean musk and some white flower.
 It's actually quite feminine on me, but I've never been a huge fan of citrus and musk together.
 Just don't care for the combo.
 (The Men's version is muuuuccchhh better.)
 However, after scrubbing this off, it smells just gorgeous.
 Still, seems like a lot of effort.
 I'll pass.